benzman81/homebridge-nukiio/README.md

 *Note: An automatically added Webhook does not get removed ever, so you need to do it manually if you don't need it anymore.*

 ## Doors with door latches
 You can define if a door uses a door latch by setting 'usesDoorLatch' to true.
-If you do so, than three locks will be added to homekit.
-One that unlocks the door pulling the door latch ("lockname Unlatch"), one that unlocks the door without pulling the door latch ("lockname"), and one that always is display as locked and pulls the door latch on unlock ("lockname ALWAYS Unlatch").
+If you do so, than two locks will be added to homekit.
+One that unlocks the door without pulling the door latch ("lockname") and one that always is displayed as locked and pulls the door latch on unlock ("lockname ALWAYS Unlatch").

 ## Nuki Opener
 If you configure a Nuki opener you will get three lock accessories.
 One to open the door, one to de/activate RingToOpen and one to de/activate ContinousMode.